“A Comparative Study/Analysis Between the English Language and the Astori Dialect of the Shina Language based on Affixation

 1.1 Introduction

-In this very passage, we will be looking for a comparative study of the suffixation and prefixation in the English language and the Astori dialect of the Shina language.
+In this passage, we will look for a comparative study of the suffixation and prefixation in the English language and the Astori dialect of the Shina language.
 As Shina (/ʃinãã/ or /ʃiɳãã/) speaking areas are several in number in both India and Pakistan.
-Therefore, on the basis of Kohistani and Schmidt (2006: 137), The Shina-speaking territories under Pakistani rule include the following: Gilgit, Tangir-Darel, lower Hunza, Chilas, Astor, and the region of Indus Kohistan, while the Shina-speaking ranges in the Neelam (Kishenganga) drainage, the Gurez and Tiliel valleys, the Drass plain, and Ladakh are controlled by India.
-Shina is spoken in the Gurez Valley of Kashmir Division's District Bandipora and the Drass Area of Kargil District in Ladakh Division in India's northern state of Jammu and Kashmir.
-Radloff (1992: 122-150) says that the ‘Astori dialect is most familiar (81%) with Gurezi dialect of Shina language’, which is supposed to be famous in one prominent part of Northern Areas of Pakistan. i.e. Astore and people living in this region are called /astorĩje/
+Therefore, based on Kohistani and Schmidt (2006: 137), The Shina-speaking territories under Pakistani rule include the following: Gilgit, Tangir-Darel, lower Hunza, Chilas, Astor, and the region of Indus Kohistan, while the Shina-speaking ranges in the Neelam (Kishenganga) drainage, the Gurez and Tiliel valleys, the Drass plain, and Ladakh are controlled by India.
+Shina is spoken in the Gurez Valley of Kashmir Division's District Bandipora and the Drass Area of Kargil District in Ladakh Division in India's northern Jammu and Kashmir.
+Radloff (1992: 122-150) says that the ‘Astori dialect is most familiar (81%) with Gurezi dialect of Shina language’, which is supposed to be famous in one prominent part of Northern Areas of Pakistan. i.e. Astore and people living in this region are called /astorĩje/.

 c) Gilgiti